 What Happened

-The VRP is designed to incentivize researchers, offering them financial rewards? based on the severity and impact of the vulnerabilities they discover.
-In 2025 alone, a total of 747 researchers participated, showcasing the growing community dedicated to improving cybersecurity?.
-The more significant the threat, the higher the reward, which can sometimes reach tens of thousands of dollars for critical vulnerabilities?.
+The VRP is designed to incentivize researchers, offering them financial rewards based on the severity and impact of the vulnerabilities they discover.
+In 2025 alone, a total of 747 researchers participated, showcasing the growing community dedicated to improving cybersecurity.
+The more significant the threat, the higher the reward, which can sometimes reach tens of thousands of dollars for critical vulnerabilities.
+This year, the program celebrated its 15th anniversary and broke every payout record in its history, reflecting a 40% surge compared to 2024.

 Why Should You Care